 In "Forces of Nature", Beast Boy apologizes to Starfire for a prank when he is desperately trying to dig her out of a pile of rubble.

 In "Mad Mod", Starfire fussing over a hypnotized Beast Boy.

-At the end of "Date With Destiny", after Killer Moth, Kitten and Fang are arrested, Robin and Starfire are declared the king and queen of the prom.
+At the very end of "Date With Destiny", after Kitten, Fang, and Killer Moth are arrested, Robin and Starfire are declared the king and queen of the prom.
 At which point, Robin says, "I guess one more dance wouldn't kill me" as he takes Starfire's hand and they go and dance together.
-Admit it, that scene was at least a bit heartwarming.

 In "Switched", Starfire and Raven meditating together at the end.

 All of "Hide and Seek", in which Raven eventually "adopts" three young super kids.
 Made even better by the fact that she starts out completely put off by them, but they eventually awaken a Mama Bear side to her.
 Notable moments include: